cockpit-project/cockpit-project.github.io/external/wiki/Cockpit-Coding-Guidelines.md

 }
 ```

-New javascript files should be in the [Asyncronous Module Definition](http://dojotoolkit.org/documentation/tutorials/1.10/modules/index.html) form.
+New javascript files should be in the [Asynchronous Module Definition](http://dojotoolkit.org/documentation/tutorials/1.10/modules/index.html) form.
 For example:

 ```javascript
 define([